aogriffiths/relay/relay-specification-short.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](http://www.ietf.org/rfc/rfc2119.txt).

+Normative sections of this document are prescriptive parts of the specification.
+Informative sections are non-normative and although not part of the formal specification they do provide additional useful information (e.g. introduction, fragments of other specifications and examples.)

 <br/>
 <a name="2."></a>